henrydennis/inky-photo-frame/README.md

 - Images are automatically resized to fit the display while maintaining aspect ratio
 - Uploaded photos are stored in the `photos` directory
 - The application creates a white background for images that don't fill the entire display
-- Always activate the virtual environment (`source venv/bin/activate`) before running the application
+- Always activate the virtual environment (`source venv/bin/activate`) before running the application manually

 ## Troubleshooting